Exclusive: PokerStars Launches New Randomized Bounty Sit & Go Game in France

 - Eliminated players keep any winnings from knockouts.

 - When a player wins a sprint, they can jump right into the next one or save it for later.
-Every completed sprint gets players closer to the finish line, where they will be crowned one of many PokerStars Grand Tour champions.
+Every completed sprint gets players closer to the finish line, where they will be crowned one of many PokerStars La Course champions.

 The game was launched earlier today on PokerStars.FR for play money.
 It comes with a never-seen-before interactive game lobby, showing a list of “recent winners” when hovering the mouse over the finishing race point.
 It also shows the list of players that have been awarded the biggest bounties.
 Players can also observe tables of sprints closer to the finishing line.